 - Mushrooms: Never pay full price, they go on sale every few weeks for 99 cents for 8 ounces, or half the usual price.
 You can actually saute up a bunch and but in your freezer in smaller portions.
 Mushrooms have fantastic organic compounds and are really great for you.
 You’ll need about 4 ounces, cost 50 cents.

-- Canned Soup: Feel free to try the Cream of Anything soup recipe.
+- Canned Soup: Feel free to use the Cream of Anything soup recipe; you’ll need to double.
 I try to stock up on a few basic canned soups in the fall, and with coupons and sales I often buy them at no cost.
 Easter is generally the last time you’ll see a good price on canned soup.
 Cost free.
 If you have to buy “on sale” without a coupon or offer, you can expect to pay 50 to 69 cents a can.
 I’ll count $1.38 cents toward the recipe.

 - Chicken Broth: I always make my own with leftover bones and parts.
 Cost free

 - Noodles: I buy the higher quality high protein pasta, with sales and coupons I haven’t paid anything for pasta for several years now.
 Look for coupons on the manufactures sites and on olive oil.
 Cost 0